khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/type-markdown.md

   - /product-foundations/type-scales
 ---

-Each markdown scale utilizes GitLab Flavored Markdown (GFM) and is used to view content such as tables, task lists, and code blocks.
-Markdown type scales include styling for the following GFM components.
+The [fixed type scale](/product-foundations/type-fundamentals#type-scale) is used with [GitLab Flavored Markdown](https://docs.gitlab.com/ee/user/markdown.html) (GFM) and for content such as tables, task lists, and code blocks.
+This includes styling for the following GFM components.

 ## Blockquote